Religion in Finland: Islam

 The first Muslims were Tatars who immigrated mainly between 1870 and 1920.
 After that there were decades with generally a small number of immigration in Finland.
 Since the late 20th century the number of Muslims in Finland has increased rapidly due to immigration.

-According to the Finland official census (2021), there are 20,876 people in Finland belonging to registered Muslim communities, representing 0.37% from total population.
+According to the Finland official census (2022), there are 22,261 people in Finland belonging to registered Muslim communities.
 However, the vast majority of Muslims in Finland do not belong to any registered communities.
 It is estimated that there are between 120,000 and 130,000 Muslims in Finland (2.3%).

 Judaism

 Finnish Jews are Jews who are citizens of Finland.
-The country is home to approximately 1,000 Jews in 2020, who mostly live in Helsinki.
+The country is home to approximately 1,000 Jews in 2022, who mostly live in Helsinki.
 Jews came to Finland as traders and merchants from other parts of Europe.
 During the 1948 Arab–Israeli War, about 28 Finnish Jews, mostly Finnish Army veterans, fought for the State of Israel.
 After Israel's establishment, Finland had a high rate of immigration to Israel (known as aliyah), which depleted Finland's Jewish community.
 The community was somewhat revitalized when some Soviet Jews immigrated to Finland following the collapse of the Soviet Union.
 The number of Jews in Finland in 2010 was approximately 1,500, of whom 1,200 lived in Helsinki, about 200 in Turku, and about 50 in Tampere.
 Jews are well integrated into Finnish society and are represented in nearly all sectors.
 Most Finnish Jews are corporate employees or self-employed professionals.
 Most Finnish Jews speak Finnish or Swedish as their mother tongue.
 Yiddish, German, Russian, and Hebrew are also spoken in the community.
 Jews, like Finland's other traditional minorities as well as immigrant groups, are represented on the advisory board for Ethnic Relations (ETNO).There are two synagogues: one in Helsinki and one in Turku.
 Helsinki also has a Jewish day school, which serves about 110 students (many of them the children of Israelis working in Finland); and a Chabad Lubavitch rabbi is based there.
 Tampere previously had an organized Jewish community, but it stopped functioning in 1981.
 The other two cities continue to run their community organizations.